Annbt/Altium-experience/README.md

-# Altium-experience
+# Altium learner
-My description to anything that I learn from PCB design using altium
+My description for anything that I learn from PCB design using altium

+I just want a place to store my experience in designing PCBs.